pietervdvn/MapComplete/Docs/Reasonings/MapComplete_User_Census.md

 - Routing was mentioned often as well.
 Quite a few mappers want a routing engine, taking them to places that need to be updated in OSM or Mapillary; others have specific needs (such as car-free, indoor routing, with live data or offline)
 - At last, some people would love to see features from some app to appear in some other app as well.

-> What features would you like to see in MapComplete?
+### Question: What features would you like to see in MapComplete?

 Another open-ended question where people can report bugs and feature requests.